Priyanka4pq/blog-backend/README.md

 **Made with ❤️ by Priyanka**

 ```

----

-### How to Add This README:

-1. Go to your repo: https://github.com/Priyanka4pq/blog-backend
-2. Click on **"Add a README"** (if no README exists) or create a new file named `README.md`
-3. Paste the content above
-4. Commit the file

-Would you like me to now update your **full resume** with this project properly included?
-Just say **“Update resume”**.

 You can also tell me more features your backend has (like login, posts, etc.) so I can make the README even better.